 You may use the afconvert tool to convert sounds.
 For example, to convert the 16-bit linear PCM system sound Submarine.aiff to IMA4 audio in a CAF file, use the following command in the terminal:

 1 afconvert /System/Library/Sounds/Submarine.aiff ~/Desktop/sub.caf -d ima4 -f caff -v

 You can inspect a sound to determine its data format by opening it in QuickTime Player and choosing Show Movie Inspector from the Movie menu.

 Custom sounds must be under 30 seconds when played.
 If a custom sound is over that limit, the default system sound is played instead.

 Your sound must be hosted locally within the app.
-You must specify a Protocol URL that directs to the location of the sound file in the app within the “Sound” field in the push composer.
+You must specify a protocol URL that directs to the location of the sound file in the app within the Sound field in the push composer.
 Specifying “default” in this field will play the default notification sound on the device.
-This can be specified via our Messaging API or our dashboard under “Advanced Settings” in the push composer wizard as pictured below:
+This can be specified via our messaging API or our dashboard under Settings in the push composer wizard, as pictured in the following screenshot:

-If the specified sound file doesn’t exist or the keyword ‘default’ is entered, Braze will use the default device alert sound.
-Aside from our dashboard, sound can also be configured via our our Messaging API.
-For additional information see the Apple Developer Documentation regarding “Preparing Custom Alert Sounds”.
+If the specified sound file doesn’t exist or the keyword “default” is entered, Braze will use the default device alert sound.
+Aside from our dashboard, sound can also be configured via our messaging API.
+See the Apple Developer Documentation regarding preparing custom alert sounds for additional information.